KooiInc/es-date-fiddler/README.md

 - `yesterday`: subtract one day from the `$D` instance and set its value to the result.

 ### Create additonal setters and getters for `$D`
-One can add extra setters/getter (properties/methods) to the constructor using:
+One can create additional setters/getter (properties/methods) to the constructor using:

 `$D.extendWith({name: string, fn: Function, isMethod: boolean, proxifyResult: boolean})`